Cadet College Hasan Abdal: Demographics

 Cadet College Hasanabdal was planned as a boarding institute for almost 480 students from all across Pakistan.
 In 1996, the college underwent a renovation and expansion.
 It included wings, construction of N.D.
-Hasan Library and Computer Lab, resultingly, enhancing the boarding capacity of the college.
+Hasan Library and Computer Lab, resultantly, enhancing the boarding capacity of the college.
 The selection of the students is based on "All Pakistan Open Merit Need Blind" admission policy.
 This consists of a nationwide entrance examination that follows medical, physical, and psychological evaluation.
 Every year 120 students join as a new class.

 College Building

 The college building stands tall on Grant Trunk Road.
 It includes, technology equipped classrooms and science labs.
 The rear side of the building is etched to the College Oval.
 Naeem Hall in the building serves as multi-functional auditorium where the students watch weekly movies, take exams, and attend other formal gatherings.

 Wings

 The college is divided into six wings: Jinnah, Haider, Iqbal, Omar, Liaqat, and Aurangzeb.